FatimeNazliAs/Datathon2024/README.md

 ## Dataset Description
 The dataset provided for the competition included two main files:

-- `train.csv`: The training set containing the historical data of applicants from 2014 onwards, including the 'Değerlendirme Puanı' (Evaluation Score).
+- `train.csv`: The training set containing the historical data of applicants From 2014 to 2022, including the 'Değerlendirme Puanı' (Evaluation Score).
 - `test_x.csv`: The test set containing data for 11,049 applicants from 2023, excluding the 'Değerlendirme Puanı' column.
 - `sample_submission.csv`: A sample submission file demonstrating the format for uploading predictions, containing the `id` and the predicted `Değerlendirme Puani`.